Dance of Knives Rogue Leveling Guide

 Gear & Stat Priorities

 To get started as a Dance of Knives Rogue, always use your highest DPS Melee Weapon available for more damage.
-Your Ranged Weapon is simply a stat stick to fuel your power, so its DPS is secondary.
+Your Ranged Weapon is simply a stat stick to fuel your power, so its DPS is irrelevant.
 Otherwise, follow the priority list below.
-While you don't have all of the desired temper manuals available, simply try to get anything useful on your gear until you acquire the right ones.
-For example, % Damage, Damage to Close, Vulnerable Damage, etc. all work as long as you activate their conditions.
-Likewise, you can temper multiple defensive options such as Resistances, Life, Armor to fill gaps in your survivability.
-Tempering low level gear is relatively cheap and the results can be very impactful.
+While you do not have all of the desired temper manuals available, simply try to get anything useful on your gear until you acquire the right ones.
+For example, % Damage, Damage to Close, Vulnerable Damage, etc., all work as long as you activate their conditions.
+Likewise, you can temper multiple defensive options such as Resistances, Life, and Armor to fill gaps in your survivability.
+Tempering low level gear is relatively cheap, and the results can be very impactful.

 Tempering Tip: